Janice Payne is a partner at Nelligan O’Brien Payne LLP, and has been a member of the firm since her call to the Bar in 1976.

 the Board of the National Youth Orchestra and is also active in Ottawa’s theatre scene, participating regularly in the GCTC’s Lawyer Play.
 She is currently serving as a member of the Board of Directors of the GCTC.

 For some years, Janice has been participating in initiatives to raise awareness of mental illness.
 She is a founding member of Women for Mental Health, a program of the Royal Ottawa Foundation.
-She also serves as a member of the Board of Governors of the Community Foundation of Ottawa.
+She also serves as a member of the Board of Governors of the Ottawa Community Foundation.
 These activities allow Janice to give back to her community, and to contribute to causes which are important to her.

 Janice has been recognized by her peers in the legal community on a number of occasions.
 In 2001, Janice was honoured for her pioneer role in the legal profession by the Women’s Law Association of Ontario, in recognition of her contributions to law, women in the profession, and the community.
 She was also honoured by The Advocates’ Society at its 2007 Ottawa Advocate Honoree Dinner, for her outstanding contribution as a lawyer in the Ottawa area.
 In 2008, Janice was awarded the Businesswoman of the Year – Professional Category by the Women’s Business Network.
 In 2012, Janice was awarded the prestigious Diamond Jubilee medal and was inducted into the Wall of Honour, by the University of Ottawa Common Law Society.